copier-org/copier/README.md

 1.  **Template creators**.
 Programmers that repeat code too much and prefer a tool to do it for them.

-> [!TIP]
-> Copier doesn't replace the DRY principle... but sometimes you simply can't be
-> DRY and you need a DRYing machine...
+      ***Tip:*** Copier doesn't replace the DRY principle... but sometimes you simply can't be DRY and you need a DRYing machine...

-2.  **Template consumers**.
+1.  **Template consumers**.
 Programmers that want to start a new project quickly, or that want to evolve it comfortably.

 Non-humans should be happy also by using Copier's CLI or API, as long as their